Helen Donaldson: Biography

 Donaldson started singing at the age of seven, after winning an eisteddfod.
 She was trained at the Queensland Conservatorium of Music, Brisbane, and graduated with a Bachelor of Music and a Graduate Diploma in Opera.
-While at university, she performed in many shows, including Gilbert and Sullivan's Iolanthe as Phyllis.
+While at university, her roles included Phyllis in Gilbert and Sullivan's Iolanthe.

 Her first professional role was as a chorus member and swing in The Phantom of the Opera in 1990.
-The role that gave her real recognition in the Australian theatre industry was as Mabel in Essgee Entertainment's The Pirates of Penzance.
-She has performed in several other Essgee shows: The Mikado (as Yum-Yum), HMS Pinafore (as Josephine), A Funny Thing Happened on the Way to the Forum (as Philia) and The Merry Widow (as Anna, during the Brisbane run of the production, and as Valencienne during the Melbourne, Victoria; Adelaide, South Australia and Perth, Western Australia run of the production).
+The role that gave her recognition in Australia was Mabel in Essgee Entertainment's The Pirates of Penzance (1994).
+A review of the video recording of this productio nin The Canberra Times stated: "Donaldson ... has a voice truly suited to light,lyric opera and, for my part, is a cut above the other cast in talent and vocal technique."
+Its soundtrack won a 1995 ARIA Award.
+Her other Essgee shows were The Mikado (as Yum-Yum), HMS Pinafore (as Josephine), A Funny Thing Happened on the Way to the Forum (1999, as Philia) and The Merry Widow (as Anna in Brisbane, in 1998; and as Valencienne in Melbourne, Victoria, Adelaide, South Australia, and Perth, Western Australia, in 1999).

-Donaldson has performed in over twenty operas, including Cinderella's Bad Magic as Cinderella I, a role she created in Russia and the United States.
-In 2008, she returned to Australia and to Essgee, reprising the role of Yum-Yum in The Mikado.
+Donaldson has performed in more than twenty operas, including Cinderella's Bad Magic as Cinderella, and Don Pasquale, variously in Russia, the United States and Brazil.
+In 2007, she returned to live in Caloundra, Queensland, Australia and rejoined Essgee, reprising the role of Yum-Yum in The Mikado in 2008 and 2009.